 Brodnik's wife Jessie often insisted they move to the suburbs.
 Brodnik resisted.
 McGoran lived in a suburb, though his job took him to the Mission every day.
-When his first marriage broke up in 1966, McGoran returned to home territory and began living with a waitress his partner had by Marjorie Heins introduced him to.
+When his first marriage broke up in 1966, McGoran returned to home territory and began living with a waitress his partner had introduced him to.